Beyond the standard model with six-dimensional spinors: High energy theories from four spacelike dimensions

-This section looks to generalize the work of Nesti and Percacci, who used $\mathfrak{so}_{3,11}\oplus 64$ to describe $SO(10)$ GUT with spacetime for one generation~\cite{Nesti:2009kk,Percacci:2009ij}.
-With the utilization of $\mathfrak{so}_{3,3}$ and the intuitive picture provided by the magic star projection of $\mathfrak{e}_{8(-24)}$, we look to establish how the standard model and spacetime can fit into various high energy theories.
+This section looks to generalize the work of Nesti and Percacci, who used $\mathfrak{so}_{3,11}\oplus {\bf 64}$ to describe $SO(10)$ GUT with spacetime for one generation~\cite{Nesti:2009kk,Percacci:2009ij}.
+Thus, we will consider the maximal subalgebra $\mathfrak{so}_{4,12}$ of $\mathfrak{e}_{8(-24)}$ to have its 16-dimensional vector representation ${\bf16}$ with signature $(s,t)=(4,12)$, where $s$ and $t$ respectively denote the number of spacelike and timelike dimensions.
+With the utilization of $\mathfrak{so}_{3,3}$ and the intuitive picture provided by the magic star projection of $\mathfrak{e}_{8(-24)}$ (discussed in the previous section), we look to establish how the SM and spacetime can fit into various high energy theories.
 Additionally, new routes that directly lead to $SU(5)$ and Pati-Salam GUTs that bypass $\mathfrak{so}_{10}$ are found.
 The utilization of $\mathfrak{e}_{8(-24)}$ is more similar to a Lie group cosmology model~\cite{Lisi:2015oja} than Ref.~\cite{Lisi:2007gv}, yet we differ on the fermionic interpretations and demonstrate how this noncompact real form connects to various GUTs.

 The following breaking could be taken to isolate $\mathfrak{so}_{3,3}$ spacetime,